How I built an invisible executive studio

 The problem with every exec studio I've walked into

-So I stopped designing studios for operators, and started designing them for the people actually on camera.
+So for this design approach I wanted to be environmentally discreet and designed for the people actually on camera.

 Why I ripped off Big Brother